Back we are with, you know, I just told a broadcast engineer, okay, standby soundbites 29, 9, and 10.

 They've donated to organizing for America.

-They've worked the phone banks a year ago for Obama's re-election.
+They've worked the phone banks a year ago for Obama's reelection.

 Cradle Democrats, I mean they're cradle to grave Democrats.

-They're cradle limited, they're died in the old Democrats.
+They're died in the wool Democrats.

 So he found this San Francisco couple that is losing their health insurance, and their prices for replacement are skyrocketing, and he wanted to find out if it was really the case or if there was some other explanation for it.

-Since 1995, Lee Hammock, San Francisco architect, and his wife Joel and Brothers have received their health coverage from Kaiser Permanente.
+Since 1995, Lee Hammock, San Francisco architect, and his wife, Joel and brothers, have received their health coverage from Kaiser Permanente.

-You know, we've both been in very good health all of our lives.
+We've both been in very good health all of our lives.

 They're 60 and 59, respectively.

-Plan that offers solid coverage, not one of the skimpy plans that Obama's criticized.
+They've been paying $550 a month for their health coverage, a plan that offers solid coverage, not one of the skimpy plans that Obama's criticized.

 The couple would need to find another plan.